One question often arises when ending a marriage: Does dating during divorce harm your case?

 If that money comes from shared accounts, or one party runs up new debts on joint credit cards, the responsible spouse needs to account for all of that.
 It may influence the division of property.

 Child Custody and Visitation

 One of the key pieces the courts look at when deciding on child custody is safety.
 If a new significant other, or even a string of unhealthy relationships, jeopardizes this, the court can take it into consideration.

 When there’s even a question of that, your ex will more than likely bring it up in a heated custody battle.
-Even if it looks like you’re more interested in going out and dating that focusing on your children, that can damage your cause.
+Even if it only looks like you’re more interested in going out and dating that focusing on your children, that can damage your cause.

 Kids go through a lot during this time, and it’s often tough to watch parents dating during a divorce.
 They may not be entirely comfortable your choice of romantic partners, or your ex’s for that matter.

 Child Support and Spousal Support Payments

 Dating during divorce is one thing, but cohabitating with a romantic partner is another.
 And when it comes to child support and spousal support, this move may have a dramatic impact.
 Living with someone often plays into how much support the courts ultimately award.